Mohamed Faisal (footballer)

-Mohamed Faisal (މުޙައްމަދު ފައިސަލް; born 4 August 1988) is a Maldivian professional footballer who plays as a goalkeeper for Dhivehi Premier League club, Club Valencia and the Maldives national team.
+Mohamed Faisal (މުޙައްމަދު ފައިސަލް; born 4 August 1988) is a Maldivian professional footballer who plays as a goalkeeper for Dhivehi Premier League club Buru Sports Club and the Maldives national team.

 Faisal began his career with Club All Youth Linkage, made his debut as a teenager in 2006 Third Division.
 He started every match of the season in goal and secured promotion to Second Division football as league runner ups.
 In his second year, Faisal won both Second Division and Dhivehi League (first division) in 2007 with Club AYL and Victory Sports Club while on loan.
 He also helped Club AYL promote to Dhivehi League for the first time in club's history.
 He later played for Victory, Valencia, Club Eagles, New Radiant and Da Grande Sports Club.
 He joined Valencia on a swap deal on deadline day 2020 from Da Grande Sports Club.

 Since his national team debut in 2009, he was mostly used as a back-up goalkeeper and earned number one spot following Imran Mohamed's retirement from international football.
 He led Maldives to win the 2018 SAFF Championship as the tournament's Most Valuable Player.

 Club career

 Born in Fenfushi, Maldives, Faisal started his playing career with Club All Youth Linkage in 2006, where he helped the team gain promotion to top division from Third Division, during his four year at the club.
 During his first season, they gained promotion to Second Division as 2006 Third Division runner-ups, also winning the best goalkeeper award.

 Faisal won Second Division and Dhivehi League both in 2007.
 He first claimed 2007 Second Division with Club AYL but failed to get promoted to first division in the play-off.
 He was then loaned to Victory Sports Club for the rest of the season as their first choice Imran Mohamed got injured, and won first division with them.

 In 2008, Faisal earned another best goalkeeper award despite Club AYL were runner-ups of the 2008 Second Division.
 They also gained promotion to first division football, winning the play-offs.

 Faisal left Club AYL to play for Victory SC in 2010, making his debut in the AFC Cup against Indonesian club Sriwijaya.
 He won the FA Cup and President's Cup in his first two seasons.
 In 2012, Faisal fractured a bone in his left ankle in the AFC Cup qualifying round against Al-Tilal which sidelined him for five months.

-On 2 November 2012, Faisal signed for Club Valencia on a one year deal for the 2013 season.
+On 2 November 2012, Faisal signed for Club Valencia on a one-year deal for the 2013 season.